John de Jongh Jr.: Political career

 During his second term, his administration focused on the completion of the "middle mile" fiber optic network, implemented Medicaid expansion as part of the Affordable Care Act, and oversaw the impact of the closure of Hovensa, LLC and its oil refinery on the island of St. Croix.

-Conflict of interest

-A Virgin Islands Public Finance Authority audit revealed that in February 2007, de Jongh awarded a sole source consulting contract on behalf of PFA to former St. Thomas Senator Roosevelt David for various services totaling up to $808,126.00 dollars.
-As compensation, the former senator received a retainer of $8,083.00 per month, plus out of pocket expenses.
-David negotiated three additional contracts.
-The original span of the contract was from February 1, 2007 until December 31, 2008 with an extension given through June 30, 2015.

 Post-gubernatorial career

 In August 2015, de Jongh and Julito Francis, former director of finance of the Virgin Islands Public Finance Authority, were charged and arrested with embezzlement and neglecting to pay public monies relating to the alleged conversion of Virgin Islands public to fund security improvements to the former governor's private residence.
 In January 2016, V.I.
 Superior Court Senior Sitting Judge Darryl Donohue dismissed the charges against de Jongh.